-Failure to take the above action to prevent the occurrence of or stop known discrimination or harassment may be grounds for disciplinary action in accordance with provisions of the NMSU Policy Manual.
+Failure to take the above action to prevent the occurrence of or stop known discrimination or harassment may be grounds for disciplinary action in accordance with provisions of the Administrative Rules and Procedures of NMSU.

 O. Relationship to Freedom of Expression: